 2 Timothy 1

 We now begin what very well might be my favorite book in the Bible.
 2 Timothy was Paul’s last letter, his swan song written right before his execution.
-In this letter we’ll see how Paul shares his heart, his care for the church, his passion for the purity of the gospel, and especially his love and concern for Timothy his son.
+In this letter we’ll see how Paul shares his heart, his care for the church, his passion for the purity of the gospel, and especially his love and concern for Timothy his son in the faith.

-As Paul remembers Timothy, he has nothing but fond memories, he goes back to the early days (Acts 16) Paul knew Timothy’s grandmother Lois, and his mother Eunice, how they had a genuine faith, something they passed along to Timothy as well (2 Timothy 3:15).
+As Paul considers Timothy, he has nothing but fond memories, he goes back to the early days (Acts 16).
+Paul knew Timothy’s grandmother Lois, and his mother Eunice, that they had a genuine faith, something they passed along to Timothy as well (2 Timothy 3:15).
 Sometimes you see it more clearly in certain Christians, there’s no doubt about it, they’re legit, real, there’s a genuine faith.

 Building on his call to salvation Paul next deals with Timothy’s call to service.
 Timothy appears to be a bit timid, even fearful, and if he’s going to be the one to whom Paul passes the baton, that’s absolutely unacceptable!
-Paul’s letter would largely be an encouragement to Timothy to stir up the gift of God that was in Timothy; to fan that flame into a raging fire for the glory of God.
+Paul’s letter would largely be an encouragement to Timothy to stir up the gift of God that was in him; to fan that flame into a raging fire for the glory of God.
 Timothy, “…God has not given us a spirit of fear, but of power and of love and of a sound mind.”
-If only all of us would take this to heart – that we must not function on fear, we can’t make decisions because we’re afraid of him, or her, or this, or that, we need to keep God in the equation.
-We have God’s love, His power, God’s given us a sound mind, let’s be mentally strong and fortified – I’ll be the first to tell you, the mind is a battlefield, we need to win those battles in the mind.
+If only all of us would take this to heart – that we must not function on fear, we can’t make decisions because we’re afraid of him, or her, or this, or that.
+We have God’s love, His power, God’s given us a sound mind, let’s be mentally strong and fortified.
+I’ll be the first to tell you, the mind is a battlefield, we need to win those battles.

 Paul encourages Timothy not to be ashamed or afraid to suffer for the gospel, not that we have martyr syndromes, but we must answer this call of Christ on our lives.
-I’ve always loved the way v.
-9 reminds us that this calling is not because we’ve earned it or worked our way up the spiritual ladder, it’s only because of God’s gracious purpose for our lives…something given to us before time began (see also Jeremiah 1:5).
+I’ve always loved the way 2 Timothy 1:9 reminds us that this calling is not because we’ve earned it or worked our way up the spiritual ladder, it’s only because of God’s gracious purpose for our lives…something given to us before time began (see also Jeremiah 1:5).

 That plan was set in motion when Jesus came (appeared) abolished death (I like that) and brought everlasting life to light through the gospel – a gospel that Paul was appointed to preach and teach, and for which he suffered.
 Paul, however, was not ashamed and he didn’t regret his labor of love, because he knew the Lord, and he knew this gospel was true for himself as well.

-Paul calls Timothy to hold fast and tight to the truth of this Gospel – the people, the ministry, could only be protected and directed by the Holy Spirit.
+Paul prods Timothy to hold fast and tight to the truth of this Gospel – the people, the ministry, could only be protected and directed by the Holy Spirit.
 It’s heartbreaking to read how all those in Asia had turned away from Paul (they didn’t want to suffer).
 It’s beautiful to read about Onesiphorus who vigorously searched for Paul in his Roman prison, found him, and often refreshed him.
-Paul prays for blessings upon his family and that God would greatly reward him for his powerful and practical love.
+Paul prays for blessings upon his family and that God would greatly reward Onesiphorus for his courageous ministry.

 2 Timothy 2

 This is probably my favorite book of the Bible and now – we enter in to what very well may be my favorite chapter.
-I think I could camp out all day on v.
-1, how we are to be strong in the grace that is in Christ Jesus…and here’s Paul, writing this to his “son” in the faith…his final letter before his departure.
+I think I could camp out all day on 2 Timothy 2:1, how we are to be strong in the grace that is in Christ Jesus…and here’s Paul, writing this to his “son” in the faith…his final letter before his departure.

-Timothy’s job as a pastor has a lot to do with preaching and teaching, and then reminding the people the truth of God’s Word.
-It’s sad to see pastors bringing in other material into the pulpit and common Christian conversation, next thing you know arguments arise, no one is being built up – some are even being ruined!
-Timothy was to work hard at rightly interpreting and preaching the Scriptures – he had to have a heart for God’s approval and not man’s!
+Timothy’s job as a pastor has a lot to do with preaching, teaching, and reminding the people the truth of God’s Word.
+It’s sad to see pastors bringing in other material into the pulpit, next thing you know arguments arise, no one is being built up – some are even being ruined!
+Timothy was to work hard at rightly interpreting and preaching the Scriptures – he had to have a heart for God’s approval not man’s!
 Timothy was to turn away from the foolishness that tries to find its way into the church.
 Paul shares with Timothy that those lies only increase to more ungodliness, and spreads like a disease among the disciples – Hymenaeus and Philetus were an example of this.
 No doubt there was a time when these guys seemed right-on, but now they had turned away.

 There’s so much here, to glean as Christian ministers.
 Who knows if a person is truly saved?
-God (19).
-If you say you’re a Christian stop sinning (19).
-Get right with God so He can fully use your life (20-21).
-Flee youthful lusts; pursue Christ and His character, and that’ll happen a lot easier if you hang out with people who have the same heart (22).
+God (2 Timothy 2:19).
+If you say you’re a Christian stop sinning (2 Timothy 2:19).
+Get right with God so He can fully use your life (2 Timothy 2:20-21).
+Flee youthful lusts; pursue Christ and His character, and that’ll happen a lot easier if you hang out with people who have the same heart (2 Timothy 2:22).
 Timothy, be faithful to rescue those who have been captured by the devil.

 2 Timothy 3